roydejong/BeatNet/BeatNet.CodeGen/README.md

 | `Rpc`              | Remote procedure call (RPC) packets; top-level packets.
 Further divided into RPC manager type (`Menu`, `Gameplay`). |
 | `NetSerializable`  | Game structures that are serializable over the network.                                                             |
 | `Enum`             | Enumerations used in the game that are referenced by NetSerializables and packets.                                  |

+### Special cases
+Some types that fall into these categories will NOT be automatically generated (too complex for this dumb codegen).

+You will need to provide a manual implementation for these that implements `INetSerializable`:

+- `BitMaskArray`
+- `BitMaskSparse`
+- `ByteArrayNetSerializable`